HomeGuidesAPI ReferenceChangelog

 }

-Skip setting the Utility
+Optional: Skip setting the utility

 A useful method to help select the right tariff is to match the code that is on the customer’s bill to the tariffCode or tariffName returned from our APIs.
 Utilities are most consistent with the tariff code between their tariff documents and bills.
 We capture the tariff name to be descriptive but the tariff name is more likely to be different between the utility's tariff documents and bills.